fsprojects/fsharp-hashcollections/README.md

 - Large collections at acceptable performance (e.g. 500,000+ elements).
 - Immutability of large/deep object graphs without the associated performance cost of changing data deep in the hierarchy.
-  - Instead of using the record copy syntax to change elements deep in records flatten out of object and use HashMaps instead joining by key.
+  - A common pattern when changing data deep in nested records.
+Instead of using the record copy syntax to change these flatten out of object and use HashMaps instead joining by key.
 Often useful to store a large hierarchy of state and update it in an atomic fashion.
+- Where the key type of the Map would otherwise not work with standard F# collections since it does not implement IComparable.

 ## Collection Types Provided